jktomer/website/content/en/docs/reference/glossary/shuffle-sharding.md

 (queues).
 All the dealt queues are examined, and the request is put into one of the examined queues with the shortest length.
-With a modest hand size, it does not cost much to examine all the dealt cards and a given light flow has a good chance to dodge the effects of a given heavy flow.
-With a large hand size it is expensive to examine the dealt queues and more difficult for the light flows to dodge the collective effects of a set of heavy flows.
+With a modest hand size, it does not cost much to examine all the dealt cards and a given low-intensity flow has a good chance to dodge the effects of a given high-intensity flow.
+With a large hand size it is expensive to examine the dealt queues and more difficult for the low-intensity flows to dodge the collective effects of a set of high-intensity flows.
 Thus, the hand size should be chosen judiciously.